nerves-project/boardid/README.md

 # boardid
 [![Build Status](https://travis-ci.org/fhunleth/boardid.svg?branch=master)](https://travis-ci.org/fhunleth/boardid)

-This program looks up a platform-specific serial number and prints it.
+This program looks up a device-specific serial number and prints it.
+The original use was to provide some non-changing and unique material for dynamically creating device names on a local LAN.

 Supported boards: